wiewiorowska/sws/content/en/organising/index.md

 **dr hab.
 Mateusz Grygoruk**, associate professor, Warsaw University of Life Sciences

-**dr Andrzej Kamocki**, assistant professor, Białystok University of Technology
+**dr Andrzej Kamocki**, assistant professor, Białystok University of Technology, member of the board at the Society for the Protection of Habitats “ProHabitat”

 **prof. dr hab.
 Piotr Banaszuk**, professor, Białystok University of Technology